SoplyHQ/careers/2015-sep--backend-dev/README.md

 ## BONUS

 Get our attention by submitting your application written in Markdown as a pull request to our repository on GitHub.
-Please create a folder with your Github username under `applications` and place your application named `README.md` in that, along with any other data you think is relevant to us (e.g. sample work/code, but could be something entirely different).
+Please create a folder with your Github username under `applications` and place your application named `README.md` in that, along with any other data you think is relevant to us e.g. sample work/code, but could be something entirely different.
+However, you should email any sensitive data instead of committing them to your pull request.

 :beers: